 For us as well, WordCamps are high on our list of conferences to attend, speak at and also to help with the running of them.
 Getting involved on all of those levels at such an industry specific event keeps us informed and up to date.
 It also offers a valuable opportunity to connect and establish relationships with fellow experts and business owners who work in our field locally, nationally and internationally.

 Furthermore, we are taking a leaf out of our own ‘play book’ and making the most out of a new business conference by aligning ourselves as the marketing partner for Re: Engage 2020.
-This is a brand new fast-paced, future-focused event exploring inclusive marketing and will be held at The Brighton Centre on October 22nd next year.
+This is a brand new fast-paced, future-focused event exploring inclusive marketing and will be held at The Brighton Centre.
 Mark your calendars!
 Re: Engage 2020 organisers Sarah Harrison and Jana Lyon are currently speaking to sponsors and partners so get in touch with them now to be involved.

 If you have something to offer an event or conference organiser that would add value to them and also help achieve your company goals, why not include partnering or sponsoring as part of your overall strategy?
 Or, simply put yourself forward to help with the planning and execution of your favourite type of conference.